 Our Health Tracking Poll Interactive allows users to track public opinion on the Affordable Care Act, from the inception of the law to the present, for subgroups based on age, race, income, gender, party identification and insurance status.

 - view as list

-Despite the ongoing focus on Republican opposition to the Affordable Care Act (ACA), the latest Kaiser Health Tracking Poll finds that the ACA is not the top health care priority among Republicans.
-While jobs are still the number one issue, when asked about the health care issues that will impact…Perspective Read More
+This poll, conducted as the GOP prepares for its national convention, finds that the Affordable Care Act is not the top health care priority among Republicans.
+While jobs are still the number one issue for Republicans, when asked about the health care issues that will impact their vote this fall,…Poll Finding Read More

 July’s second Health Tracking Poll reports in further depth on public opinion toward the Affordable Care Act (ACA) in the wake of last month’s key Supreme Court decision.
 When it comes to the individual mandate, the Court’s verdict that the controversial provision is constitutional as a tax appears to have…Poll Finding Read More

 The October Health Tracking Poll finds, one week before the presidential election, the economy remains the primary concern on voters’ minds, but health policy issues remain in the mix.
 The new survey finds that roughly a third of likely voters name the Affordable Care Act (37%), Medicare (36%), and Medicaid…Poll Finding Read More